-Four weeks are in the books, but the bowl picture remains a work-in-progress—as usual To review: The Big Ten has tie-ins with eight bowls—but it has only 10 bowl-eligible schools, as Penn State and Ohio State are on NCAA and banned from the postseason in 2012.
+Five weeks are in the books, and the bowl picture is coming into a bit sharper focus … a bit.
+To review: The Big Ten has tie-ins with eight bowls—but it has only 10 bowl-eligible schools, as Penn State and Ohio State are on NCAA and banned from the postseason in 2012.

 Find out more about: Bowl projections

-With Week 4 behind us, it’s time for my latest Big Ten Player Rankings.
+With Week 5 behind us, it’s time for my latest Big Ten Player Rankings.
 Again, I’m doing these a little different this year.
 Whereas I used to rank the top 10 players – a practice that was tough due to all the talent on both sides of the ball – I’ll rank the top six offensive and defensive players each week.

 Ohio State solidified its case for the top spot in my Week 6 Power Rankings, this after going into East Lansing at knocking off Michigan State.
 But what about the rest of my list?
 See my latest rankings in this post.
 Disagree?
 Leave your thoughts in the comment box below or tweet me (@BTNTomDienhart).

 Before we turn our complete attention to Week 6, we need to review how BTN.com fans, Tom Dienhart and yours truly did with our Week 5 predictions.
 BTN.com fans went 5-1 and Tom and I went 4-2, meaning the fans have moved into sole possession of first place in the season standings.
 After five weeks, BTN.com fans are 41-11, one game ahead of Tom.
 I’m bringing up the rear, at 39-13.

 Every Sunday during the college football season, BTN analyst Gerry DiNardo hits Twitter to share his thoughts from the previous day’s slate of games.
 What did DiNardo have to say about the first weekend of Big Ten action?
 Read all of his Sunday Ruminations in this post.